Hey Coach,

 Good question.

-The answer is: performance.
+The answer is: Performance.

 Every athlete wants to get better at something.
 Soccer players want to outrun the competition, volleyball players want to out-jump the competition, baseball wants to out-throw the competition.
 So, performance training should be designed to get them better.
 When an athlete understands training will help to meet their goals, they stop skipping workouts.

-At my performance center, we will not start a training program with any athlete until we do a performance evaluation and a goals discussion.
+At our performance center, we will not start a training program with any athlete until we do a performance evaluation and a goals discussion.
 Then, at each workout we will explain why each exercise will help them to attain their goal.

 – Coach Grant